Parameterization

 Using parameterized types and functions

 parameters in square brackets.
-For example, for the SIMD
+For example, for the SIMD type above, dtype

-specifies the length of the SIMD vector (it
+specifies the data type and size specifies the length of the SIMD vector

-must be a power of 2):
+(which must be a power of 2):

 # Make a vector of 4 floats.